-Now, the simplest renormalizable choice is extending the scalar sector to two Higgs doublets:
+The components of the two Higgs doublets are written as follows:

-where $v_j$ represents the VEV that could in general be complex, e.g. for a Charge-Parity (CP) violating potential.
-The introduction of a $\mathbb{Z}_2$ symmetry not only reduces the arbitrariness in the potential but if wisely applied to the Yukawa sector it guarantees the absence of tree-level FCNCs~\cite{Paschos:1976ay,Glashow:1976nt} (to be later discussed in more detail).
+where $v_j$ represents the VEV that could in general be complex, e.g.~in a Charge-Parity (CP) violating potential.
+Introducing a $\mathbb{Z}_2$ symmetry reduces the arbitrariness in the Higgs potential.
+In addition, if wisely applied to the Yukawa sector, it guarantees the absence of tree-level FCNCs~\cite{Paschos:1976ay,Glashow:1976nt} (later discussed in more detail).
 We conventionally assign the $\mathbb{Z}_2$-parities